TV Tan EP

 TV Tan EP is a single by The Wildhearts released in 1993.
 The sticker that came attached to the EP in both its CD and 12" formats contained the words "Contains 3 previously unreleased songs and no artificial additives".
 The single was also released on a 7" picture disc as 'TV Tan'.
 It peaked at No. 53 on the UK Singles Chart.

+Music video

+The accompanying music video for "TV Tan" was directed by Nick Burgess-Jones/Run and produced by William Green for Spidercom.
+It was released on 8 November 1993 and is a surreal vision featuring a giant animated couch potato.